jvkassi/n8n-nodes-grok/README.md

-# n8n-nodes-openrouter
+# n8n-nodes-grok

-This is an n8n community node for OpenRouter API integration.
-It allows you to interact with various AI models through the OpenRouter platform directly from your n8n workflows.
+This is an n8n community node for Grok API integration.
+It allows you to interact with various AI models through the Grok platform directly from your n8n workflows.

 [![Follow on X](https://img.shields.io/twitter/follow/matthewsabia?style=social&logo=twitter)](https://x.com/matthewsabia)

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

-[OpenRouter](https://openrouter.ai/) is a platform that provides access to various AI models through a unified API.
+[Grok](https://grok.ai/) is a platform that provides access to various AI models through a unified API.

 ## Features